 YPI encourages and supports schools to connect with their local communities to enable the impactful, contextualised delivery of the programme.

 Engagement can take many forms – from mentoring and judging, to a funding contribution.
-Explore the synergies between your community and YPI, as well as the skills and assets it afford to support a strengthened YPI experience.
+Explore the synergies between your community and YPI, as well as the skills and assets it affords to support a strengthened YPI experience.

 From the fourth year of programme delivery, schools take responsibility for a minority portion of the YPI Grant.
-Recognising the constraints of the 2020/21 academic year, this contribution has been reduced to £250.
+Recognising the continued constraints of the 2021/22 academic year, this contribution has been reduced to £250.
 School Partnership Funding provides an enhanced level of programme ownership within schools, and cements YPI as a core feature of community engagement.

 School Partnership Funding supports the sustainability and growth of YPI.
 It also is an opportunity designed to allow schools to continually focus on school-wide embedding, partnership working and added value.
 Typically, SLT take responsibility for this aspect of the programme.